auroregonzalez/auroregonzalez.github.io/_pages/about.md

 I am a postdoctoral researcher involved in the [LeibnizDream](https://leibnizdream.eu/) project “Realizing Leibniz’s Dream: Child Languages as a Mirror of the Mind” (PIs: Artemis Alexiadou (HU), Maria Teresa Guasti (UniMiB), and Uli Sauerland (ZAS)).
 I received my PhD from Harvard University in January 2021, with a dissertation on polar questions and interrogative particles supervised by [Gennaro Chierchia](https://scholar.harvard.edu/chierchia/home).

-You can contact me at auroregonzalez 'at' g.harvard.edu or aurore.gonzalez 'at' unimib.it
+You can contact me at auroregonzalez 'at' alumni.harvard.edu or aurore.gonzalez 'at' unimib.it